Aryan-Poonacha/ultralight_llamafile/README.md

 The project also includes a web interface created using streamlit to keep track of a conversation with chat history to have a conversation with the model.
 To run it:
    - Navigate to the project directory in your terminal.
    - Run `streamlit run app.py`.
+   - The streamlit interface will launch in your default browser.
    - Start chatting!

 ![Streamlit](img/streamlit.PNG)